 Entrance Fee: Free to walk around – extra for some attractions /Allow: 1-2 hrs

-Entrance Fee: Free to view outside – extra for shows /Allow: 15 mins
+Entrance Fee: Free to view outside – more for shows /Allow: 15 mins

 Sample some Local Czech Beer

 Letna Park – Across the river from the Rudolfinum you’ll find Letna Park.
-A sprawling open space set upon a plateau known as Letna Hill.
-During the Summer is the perfect time to visit, when you can enjoy various outdoor activities.
-These include nature trails, an outdoor cinema, beer gardens, uber-cool bars, and breathtaking views.
+A beautiful open space featuring nature trails, an outdoor cinema, beer gardens, uber-cool bars, and breathtaking views.

 Sunset on Vltava River

-If you don’t get too carried on the beer front, enjoying the sunset along the Vltava River is a lovely way to round off the day.
-Again, you have a few options for how you choose to do this.
+If you don’t get too carried on the beer front, enjoying the sunset along the Vltava River is a lovely way to round off the day in Prague.
+There are a few ways you can do this.

-When we spent the weekend in Prague, we spent our first evening down on the river banks admiring the swans.
+The first is down on the river banks admiring the swans.
 The best place for swan spotting is beside the Mánes Bridge just across the river from the Old Town.
-You won’t be alone here, but it’s a pleasant experience nevertheless.

 Alternatively, you could head to one of the boat stations along the river and hire a peddle or rowing boat.
 Or even better, book one of Prague’s best selling boat tours or river cruises.

-Lastly, you could opt for the viewing deck within the Old Town Bridge Tower.
-The arched tower forms a part of Charles Bridge and provides sensational views over the city.
-If you can’t make it for sunset, I’d try to allocate another time during your 2 Day Prague Itinerary to check it out.
+Lastly, you could opt for the viewing deck in Old Town Bridge Tower.
+The tower forms a part of Charles Bridge and provides sensational views over the city.

 Day 2 of 2 Days in Prague